3 Ways to Maintain Your Manicure & Make It Last

 Last week I let my roommate borrow my coveted dupe for Chanel’s Black Pearl nail polish, which she was very excited about.
 But she wasn’t as excited when, much to her dismay, she started noticing chipping in just a few days.

-This got me thinking about how many girls are faced with this problem.
+This got me thinking about how many women are faced with this problem.
 I mean, how frustrating is it to spend money on an awesome manicure with a great color, only to have the polish chip off in two days?
 Not cool.
-So, to help you avoid this, I’m going to offer you a few of my personal tips for maintaining your manicures (and pedicures), and keeping them chip-free for longer!

 1. Keep them short and shaped!